jtekt/image-storage-microservice/README.md

 ## Environment variables

 | Variable | Description |
 | --- | --- |
 | MONGODB_URL | The URL of the MongoDB database to be used by the service |
 | MONGODB_DB | OPTIONAL The name of the database to be used by the service |

+## Websockets

+This application exposes a websocket server on port 80 which emits image information upon upload under the topic 'upload'

 ## Deployment